 Medications may help you manage problems with walking, movement and tremor.
 These medications increase or substitute for dopamine.

 People with Parkinson's disease have low brain dopamine concentrations.
 However, dopamine can't be given directly, as it can't enter your brain.

 You may have significant improvement of your symptoms after beginning Parkinson's disease treatment.
 Over time, however, the benefits of drugs frequently diminish or become less consistent.
 You can usually still control your symptoms fairly well.

 Carbidopa-levodopa.
 Levodopa, the most effective Parkinson's disease medication, is a natural chemical that passes into your brain and is converted to dopamine.

-Levodopa is combined with carbidopa (Rytary, Sinemet), which protects levodopa from premature conversion to dopamine outside your brain, which prevents or lessens side effects such as nausea.
+Levodopa is combined with carbidopa (Lodosyn), which protects levodopa from early conversion to dopamine outside your brain.
+This prevents or lessens side effects such as nausea.

 Side effects may include nausea or lightheadedness (orthostatic hypotension).